akshatkavia-ai/ai-coding-assistant-4392/README.md

    - Expect AI output rendered in the output card.
    - Network inspector should show POST http://localhost:3001/ask with { "prompt": "..." }.

-Troubleshooting:
+## Troubleshooting (quick)

+- Backend 500 (Server configuration error):
-- 500 Server configuration error: Ensure GOOGLE_API_KEY is set/exported for the backend.
+  - Ensure GOOGLE_API_KEY is set/exported for the backend.
+  - Example (bash): `export $(cat ai-coding-assistant-4392/backend_api/.env | xargs)`
+- CORS errors in browser console:
-- CORS errors: The backend is permissive by default; if modified, allow origin http://localhost:3000.
+  - Backend is permissive by default; if modified, allow origin http://localhost:3000.
+  - Update CORSMiddleware in backend at src/api/main.py.
+- Frontend cannot reach backend:
-- Network errors: Confirm ports 3000 (frontend) and 3001 (backend) are running and reachable.
+  - Confirm backend is running on http://localhost:3001 and frontend on http://localhost:3000.
+  - If using a custom backend URL, set REACT_APP_BACKEND_URL accordingly in ai-coding-assistant-4393/frontend_ui/.env.
+- Port already in use:
+  - Stop any conflicting service or change the port.
+If you change backend port, update REACT_APP_BACKEND_URL.

 ## Notes
 - No database is used in this project.